In Nepal, an uphill battle for gender parity

 So while the country is ahead of its regional neighbours and peers, women rights advocates and politicians across the country say Nepalese society and the government need to do much more to advance gender parity.
 They all agree that abuse and violence should be punished more heavily, enforced and monitored.

-Bandana Rana, a Member of the United Nations Committee on the Elimination of Discrimination Against Women (CEDAW)external link, says that the Nepalese Constitution is one of the most progressive worldwide.
+Bandana Rana, a Member of the United Nations Committee on the Elimination of Discrimination Against Women (CEDAW)他のサイトへ, says that the Nepalese Constitution is one of the most progressive worldwide.
 But, she says, “Nepal is facing challenges because a mechanism to monitor victims and survivors of violence is missing.”

-Professor Renu Adhikary, the founding chair of the Women’s Rehabilitation Center (WOREC)external link, an NGO which tries to address the limited influence of women politicians in Nepal, says that legislation is not enough.
+Professor Renu Adhikary, the founding chair of the Women’s Rehabilitation Center (WOREC)他のサイトへ, an NGO which tries to address the limited influence of women politicians in Nepal, says that legislation is not enough.
 People’s attitudes need to change.

 She argues that “the gender-based violence can only be addressed by changing people’s mindsets.”